CITES guide: How to check if exotic leather is legal in Norway

 - Ostrich (from South Africa)

-How to check if a shop is legitimate
+How to check whether a store is reputable

 1. Ask for CITES documentation